 On the contrary, winter and monsoons witness few trekkers, which can provide a solitary experience.
 Still, as mentioned, the atmosphere can be harsh.
 The off-season also poses various challenges and requires more logistical planning.
 So, to avoid the crowd and harsh conditions, trekkers can start the trek at the beginning of spring or autumn, which marks the start of the trekking season, but the number of trekkers is not that overwhelming.

-3. How difficult it is to trek to Manaslu Circuit
+3. Check how difficult it is to trek to Manaslu Circuit

 4. Availability of teahouses and accommodation